JJ/granada-off/text/geekery.md

 There might be still one open, plying mainly to migrants who use it mainly to call home, a crowd that is very different of the teens that crowded it back them to maim and kill through Unreal Tournament or other wargames.

-Still, local cibercafés had something authentic and were as much a showcase for local culture as pubs or cemeteries.
+Still, local cibercafés had something authentic in them and were as much a showcase for local living culture as pubs or cemeteries, these later for living as well as dead culture, of course.
 The games played, the size and age of groups, the peek hours, were something to observe.
 I have been in cibercafés all over the world, and they are also a way of getting acquainted with the local keyboards, as well of being very jealous of security so as not to get your credentials stolen.
 It is rather safer now, with ubiquitous WiFi, although I would not put all my trust in an open network.

 If you are not able to spot any Internet café, then, just look for your inner geek and grab your smartphone.
 Or maybe try one of the comic bookstores.
 Actually, one of the most venerable in Granada, Flash, is not so far away, by the end of San Antón street and actually pretty close to the rail relic we talked about in the chapter devoted to the train station.
 Its narrow storefront is jammed between a coffee and tea shop and a bakery, and you know you are in geek territory from the get go.
 As you enter through a narrow corridor, you will see right and left Warhammer 40K pieces for coloring and boxes.
 You will have to dodge or physically push people to advance past the new releases shelf and go around perusing Spanish and European comic, which are to the right and bottom of the library, or American and Japanese comic, to the left.
 Actually, it is a good occasion to browse [Blacksad](https://en.wikipedia.org/wiki/Blacksad), the series of hardboiled graphic novels with a black cat as main character, beautifully drawn and scripted by Díaz Canales and [Juanjo Guarnido, a local artist](https://en.wikipedia.org/wiki/Juanjo_Guarnido).
 Local fanzines are also for sale, and spontaneous discussion are started whenever a few of the usual visitors, of which there are quite a few, meet.
 This usually happens on Saturdays before closing at 2PM, so this is probably the best time to visit.
 You might end up with a few friends or maybe enemies, if you happen to like exactly the opposite of what passes as mainstream in the shop, usually American superhero stuff.